Singleness of heart

 Singleness of heart (also called singleheartedness) is the ideal of having sole devotion to a task or endeavour.
 It is normally employed in a religious or spiritual context.
 In antiquity it was thought of as a counteraction to the divisive effects of civilization on the soul.
 It is especially associated with the practices of Christian monasticism.

-Jesus, as recorded by Matthew 6:22 said:
+Jesus, as recorded by Matthew 6:22, said:

 22 The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.

+Johann Bengel argues that the Pharisees in Luke's Gospel, who derided Jesus' teaching on singleness of heart, also considered themselves "accomplished" in the skills of serving two masters.